pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	watch "kubectl get pods --namespace kube-system | grep tiller"

-When you see `Running`, it's time to proceed to the next step!
+When you see `Running`, it's time to hit `Control + C` and proceed to the next step!

 ## Deploy TiDB Operator